wolflo/solidity-interest-helper/README.md

 - Over 100 years, at 5% nominal yearly interest on a principal of $1,000, difference = $0.03

 ## Usage
 The main contract is ./contracts/InterestHelper.sol, which inherits from ./lib/DSMath.sol.
-It is currently compiled using Solidity ^0.5.1, but it should work with 0.4 versions as well if you change the pragma.
+It is currently compiled using Solidity ^0.5.1, but it will work with 0.4 versions as well if you change the pragma.

 ### To run tests:
 Make sure truffle v5 is installed globally: